GaloisInc/saw-script/doc/manual/manual.md

 to Cryptol code, leaving these abstractions in place can be most appropriate, however, so `cryptol_ss` is not included in `basic_ss`.

+To make this more concrete, consider the following example term:

+* TODO: show the term before for 0x22 + 0x33, explain it

+* TODO: introduce the `rewrite` command

+* TODO: show how simplifying it with `cryptol_ss` affects it

 The next set of functions add either a single rule or a list of rules to an existing `Simpset`.

 ~~~~
 addsimp : Theorem -> Simpset -> Simpset

 addsimp' : Term -> Simpset -> Simpset

 addsimps : [Theorem] -> Simpset -> Simpset

 addsimps' : [Term] -> Simpset -> Simpset
 ~~~~